 The college will assist students currently enrolled in the program who would like to transfer to another program or institution.
 Students who transfer will thereby have voluntarily removed themselves from the teach-out plan offered by the college once they have been accepted for transfer.

-Students who fall out of sequence in the program as a result of course failure may retake the failed course only if it continues to be offered at the college and the student can still complete the retaken course prior to the teach-out end date.
+Students who fall out of sequence in the program as a result of course failure may retake the failed course only if it continues to be offered at the college and the student can complete the retaken course prior to the teach-out end date.
 If the course is no longer offered, the student, with approval of the division dean, may take a comparable course for substitution at the college or may complete the course or an equivalent course at another institution to be transferred back to the college for program completion.

-Students who fail to make satisfactory academic progress, are dismissed from the program, or after filing an appeal are denied readmittance into the program will lose their right to continue under the teach-out plan.
+Students who fail to make satisfactory academic progress, are dismissed from the program, or after filing an appeal are denied readmittance into the program, will lose their right to continue under the teach-out plan.

-Students who are dismissed or withdraw from the program after the announcement of the discontinuation of the program, will not be allowed to return to the program unless approved by the provost and only if the program is still offered and the courses required by the student for completion of the program are still offered.
+Students who are dismissed or withdraw from the program after the announcement of the discontinuation of the program but before the teach-out end date, will not be allowed to return to the program unless approved by the provost and only if the courses required by the student for completion of the program are still offered.
 The student must be able to complete those courses prior to the teach-out end date to be approved for readmission.
 Active military personnel who have be required to take a leave of absence from a program that is discontinued during their service will be aided on a case-by-case basis to allow them to complete the program or develop an acceptable alternative to meet their educational goals.

-Should the college is unable to adhere to the terms of the teach-out plan, all students enrolled at the time of termination will be entitled to a full refund of all tuition and fees paid for the program.
+Should the college be unable to adhere to the terms of the teach-out plan, all students enrolled at the time of termination will be entitled to a full refund of all tuition and fees paid for the program.
 All credits earned by students will remain on their transcripts.

-Should the student decided they do not want to participate in the teach-out plan, they will be required to sign a document stating their intent for non-participation.
-If a student opts out of the teach-out plan, they are not eligible for any refunds related to the discontinuation of the program, if deemed necessary.

 The college will continue to maintain students records for discontinued programs in accordance with the State of Missouri Records Retention Policy.
 At any time, students may request a copy of their student records from the college’s Office of the Registrar.